Bo Guagua

 Bo Kuangyi (born 17 December 1987), more commonly known as Bo Guagua, is a Chinese businessman and lawyer.
-The second son of former Chinese politician Bo Xilai and the only child of Gu Kailai, he attracted media attention for his family background and lifestyle, often being described as a "red aristocrat" and "playboy".
+The second son of Bo Xilai and the only child of Gu Kailai, he attracted media attention for his family background and lifestyle, often being described as a "red aristocrat" and "playboy".
 Since his parents were arrested in 2012, he has lived in exile and kept a low profile.

 Family

-Bo was born to a prominent political family in Beijing as Kuangyi, meaning "a remarkable talent of many ages", named by his paternal grandfather, Bo Yibo.
+Bo was born in Beijing to a prominent family as Kuangyi, a name bestowed by his paternal grandfather, Bo Yibo, meaning "a remarkable talent of many ages".
 He goes by Guagua, meaning "watermelon", initially a nickname given by his maternal grandfather, Gu Jingsheng.

 Bo's father, Bo Xilai, was a high-profile Chinese Communist Party (CCP) official and Politburo member until his removal from office in 2012.
 Bo's mother, Gu Kailai, aka Horus L. Kai, was a lawyer who was convicted of homicide in 2012.
 Both of his parents hail from prominent political families that were persecuted during the Cultural Revolution.
 His paternal grandfather, Bo Yibo, was a revolutionary leader and one of the Eight Elders of the CCP.
 His paternal grandmother, Hu Ming, according to him, was "beaten to death" during the Cultural Revolution, while the official history states that she committed suicide.
 His maternal grandfather, Gu Jingsheng, was a leader of the December 9th Movement and a PLA general.
-His maternal grandmother, Fan Chengxiu, was a descendant of the renowned Song dynasty prime minister and poet Fan Zhongyan.
+His maternal grandmother, Fan Chengxiu, was a descendant of the renowned Song dynasty scholar-official, Fan Zhongyan.

 Bo has a half brother Brendan Li Wangzhi (李望知), born Bo Wangzhi (薄望知), from his father's first marriage to Li Danyu, an army surgeon and daughter of the Chinese politician Li Xuefeng.
 Brendan obtained his LLB degree from Peking University Law School, master's degree from Columbia University's School of International and Public Affairs, and is now a businessman in China.